matteo-dunnhofer/TREK-150-toolkit/README.md

 }
 ```

-## Details on the benchmark
+## The TREK-150 Dataset

-The annotations built for this dataset are contained in the ```annotations``` folder (you will find a zip archive for every sequence contained in TREK-150).
+The annotations produced for this dataset are contained in [this archive](https://machinelearning.uniud.it/datasets/trek150/TREK-150-annotations.zip) (you will find a zip archive for every sequence contained in TREK-150).
 Video frames of the TREK-150's sequences cannot be directly re-distributed due to the EK-55 policy.
-So you won't directly find them in this folder, but they will be automatically downloaded for you.
+So you won't directly find them in the annotations folder, but they will be automatically downloaded for you.

 The full TREK-150 dataset can be built just by running
 ```
+pip install got10k
 git clone https://github.com/matteo-dunnhofer/TREK-150-toolkit
 cd TREK-150-toolkit
 python download.py